Opillion-GmbH-Co-KG/easy-stack-db/README.md

 | **Oracle**        | Proprietary (Oracle EULA)              | [Oracle EULA](https://www.oracle.com/downloads/licenses/)               |

-## Installation and Starting the Application
+## Installation and Starting the Stack
 ### Prerequisites
 - Docker and Docker Compose must be installed on the system.